Nibezak/payflow-package/docs/core/reference/orders.md

 ### Custom Generators

-If your store has a specific requirement for how references are generated, you can easily swap out the Lunar one for your own:
+If your store has a specific requirement for how references are generated, you can easily swap out the Payflow one for your own:

-`config/lunar/orders.php`
+`config/payflow/orders.php`

 ```php
 return [